mohamedderouiche/mohamedderouiche/README.md

 Hi 👋, I'm *Mohamed Amine Derouiche*, a passionate *Software Engineering student* (final year) from Tunisia.
 I love exploring new technologies, languages, and frameworks to stay at the forefront of software development.
 I'm constantly working on improving my coding skills and knowledge to create impactful applications.

-🔭 *Currently working on*: Laravel project
+🔭 *Currently working on*: .NET project
 🌱 *Currently learning*: Cloud services and AWS
 💬 *Ask me about*: Spring Boot, Laravel, and React
 📫 *How to reach me*: [mohamedamine.derouiche@esprit.tn](mailto:mohamedamine.derouiche@esprit.tn)